QuEraComputing/bloqade-python/docs/docs/contributing/setup.md

 for different hierarchical levels of the circuit.
 The base node is the `AnalogCircuit` which contains the geometry of the atoms stored as a `AtomArragment` or `ParallelRegister` objects.
-The Other part of the circuit is the `Sequence` which contains the waveforms that describe the drives for the Ryberg/Hyperfine transitions of each Rydberg atom.
-Each transition is described by a `Pulse` contains the a `Field` that for the druning, rabi amplitude, and rabi phase of the drive.
-A Field describes the spatial and temporal dependence of a drive.
-The spatial modulaates the temporal dependence of the waveform.
-The Waveform is a `Waveform` object which is also described by a DAG.
-Finally we have basic `Scalar` Expressions as well for describing The syntax of Real valued continuous numbers.
+The Other part of the circuit is the `Sequence`, which contains the waveforms that describe the drives for the Ryberg/Hyperfine transitions of each Rydberg atom.
+Each transition is represented by a `Pulse` including a `Field` for the drive's detuning, rabi amplitude, and rabi phase .
+A Field relates the spatial and temporal dependence of a drive.
+The spatial modulates the temporal dependence of the waveform.
+A DAG also describes the `Waveform` object.
+Finally, we have basic `Scalar` Expressions as well for describing The syntax of Real valued continuous numbers.

 ## Bloqade Compilers

-Given a users program expressed as the Bloqade AST we can target various backends by transforming from the Bloqade AST to some other kind of IR.
+Given a user program expressed as the Bloqade AST, we can target various backends by transforming from the Bloqade AST to some other kind of IR.
-For exmaple when submitting a task to QuEra's hardware we lower the Bloqade AST to the IR that describes a valid program for the hardware.
+For example, when submitting a task to QuEra's hardware, we lower the Bloqade AST to the IR that describes a valid program for the hardware.

-We also support compiling the Bloqade AST to a more convient IR for our python emulator backend.
-This is called the Emulator IR.
-The Emulator IR is a representation of the Bloqade AST that is more convient for lowering directly to a state-vector simulation.
+We also support compiling the Bloqade AST to a more convenient IR for our Python emulator backend.
+This IR is called the Emulator IR.
+The Emulator IR represents the Bloqade AST that is more convenient for lowering directly to a state-vector simulation.

 We call the "lowering" procedure from the Bloqade AST to the various other IR's code generation.
-The pattern we use for code generation is called "visitor pattern".
-The visitor pattern is a way of traversing a tree structure and performing some action on each node while storing an internal state.
-In our case the action is lowering the node to a different IR or tranforming the node to create a new Object using the same abstract syntax.
+The pattern we use for code generation is called the "visitor pattern."
+The visitor pattern traverses a tree structure and performs some action on each node while storing an internal state.
+In Bloqade, the transpilling/lowering steps are typically called "code generation" and will live in modules named `codegen`.